chrisrzhou/wordcloud-generator/README.md

 * Copy/paste/edit text or upload a text file in the **Text Panel**.
 * Tweak the wordcloud using the **Properties Panel**.
 * Click on the wordcloud words to highlight words in the text input.
-* Save or share the wordcloud with your friends!
+* Save and share the wordcloud with your friends!

 ## Word Cloud Features